yksun/TAMP/README.md

 7. Copy and normalize all assemblies
 8. BUSCO on all assemblies
 9. Telomere contig detection and telomere metrics
-10. Merge all assemblies
+10. Build a telomere-supported contig pool across assemblies
 11. QUAST for assembler results
-12. Final merge using the selected assembly
+12. Final assembly refinement with telomere-supported contig replacement
 13. BUSCO analysis of final assembly
 14. Telomere analysis of final assembly
 15. QUAST analysis of final assembly